rishitbalaji/SnapChef/README.md

 ## Contributing

 Contributions to SnapChef are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request with bug fixes, feature additions, or enhancements.
+For major changes, open an issue first to discuss your ideas.

 ## License